 Take your book club online or set up your own online book club.
 Donate the money that you would've spent on drinks and snacks to Mind.
 When you're done with your books, use Ziffit to de-clutter your bookshelf and they'll make a donation to Mind for you.

 Creating a birthday fundraiser is a fantastic way to give back to a cause you're passionate about on your special day.
 Staying at home and self-isolating mean social gatherings and parties are on hold, but you could ask them to donate to Mind instead.
-Encourage friends and family members to forgo birthday gifts and donate to your birthday fundraiser by setting up a Just Giving page for Mind.
+Encourage friends and family members to forgo birthday gifts and donate to your birthday fundraiser by setting up a Just Giving page for Mind or you find us on Facebook.

 It's really easy to set up your virtual fundraising event.
 Just follow these three simple steps.